 Sarah Keeton was a 32-year-old neonatal nurse when she found a lump in her breast.
 She was also the mother of two young children.
-Her subsequent diagnosis and treatment at Inspira's Frank and Edith Scarpa Regional Cancer Pavilion changed her life and, in time, the life of hundreds of South Jersey residents.
+Her subsequent diagnosis and treatment at The Frank and Edith Scarpa Regional Cancer Pavilion at Inspira Medical Center Vineland changed her life and, in time, the life of hundreds of South Jersey residents.
 It was Sarah's experience as a cancer patient that led her to a position as a case manager for the New Jersey Cancer Education and Early Detection (NJCEED) program.
 Inspira Health administers NJCEED in Cumberland, Gloucester and Salem counties.

 The compassion, empathy and collaborative approach of the cancer team made a lasting impression on Sarah and prompted her to change her focus as a nurse.
 Sarah recalls how her very first interaction at the cancer pavilion was with medical assistant Erica Sosa, now a practice manager for the surgical oncology office.
 This brief encounter convinced Sarah she was in good hands.